zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 Invalidation of all tokens is possible by using rules based on service scopes.

 * **serviceId**
-represents the service to which the revocation should be applied (e.g. APPL IDs).
+Specofoes the service to which the revocation should be applied (e.g. APPL IDs).

 * **timestamp**
-represents the date of revocation (the default value is the current time) in milliseconds.
+Specifies the date of revocation (the default value is the current time) in milliseconds.
 A timestamp is used to state that tokens created before the date specified in the timestamp are invalidated.
 As such, any subsequent tokens created after that date are not affected by the service rule.

 Calling this endpoint stores the service rule in the cache by the Caching Service under the `invalidScopes` key.